han-yaeger/yaeger-tutorial/docs/player-controlled.md

 ![Edit](images/edit.png) Change the event handler from the `KeyListener` interface to ensure the speed is no longer set to 0.

-## Add a Game Over Scene for when health reaches zero
+## Add a game over scene for when health reaches zero

 When health reaches 0 Hanny dies, and the player should see a new scene containing the text *Game Over*, with below it the clickable text *Play